 A day care, school, or workplace may ask a person not to return until their symptoms have cleared.

-The following are some of the more frequently asked questions about pink eye:
+The following are some of the more frequently asked questions about pink eye.

-Will pink eye go away on its own?
+Can pink eye go away in 3 days?

-If pink eye is infectious, a person should not usually spend time in close contact with others, such as work or school, until symptoms clear.
+If pink eye is infectious, a person should not usually spend time in close contact with others, such as at work or school, until symptoms clear.
 A doctor can advise when it is safe to return to everyday activities.

-How does pink eye affect toddlers?
+How long does pink eye stay contagious?

 Though common and sometimes painful, pink eye is not often a major concern.
 If an infection is present, people should avoid others until symptoms clear, as it can be very contagious.